hound2522/Project1/README.md

-# Homework Assignment IV: Hash Function Design & Observation (C/C++ Version)
+# Homework Assignment IV: Hash Function Design & Observation (C++ Version)

-This assignment focuses on the design and observation of hash functions using C/C++.
+This assignment focuses on the design and observation of hash functions using C++.
 Students are expected to implement and analyze the behavior of hash functions, evaluate their efficiency, and understand their applications in computer science.

+My execution environment is vs2022 on windows11.
 Developer: li yun
 Email: oomayoo2522@gmail.com